berlinplan/berlinplan.github.io/readme.md

 > Iranian migrants organizing protests outside Iran to call for stricter sanctions against Iran.
 (221)

-#### How can cultural inspiration be achieved?

-> <sub> Atatürk’s rule saw the implementation of Westernizing reforms across political, legal, religious, cultural, social, and economic policies.(182) </sub>

-> <sub> In 1698, Tsar Peter I of Russia instituted a beard tax as part of an effort to bring Russian society in line with Western European models.(181) </sub>

-> <sub> One of many Westernizing actions of Iranian Reza Shah was forcing men to wear Western suits and hats.(183)  </sub>

-> <sub> Japan Early Westernization & Modernization.(184) </sub>

-#### What led countries like Russia, Turkey, China, Iran, Japan, etc. to adopt Western-style reforms?

-> <sub> Comparisons are a normal part of human cognition and can be good for the self-improvement process.(185) <sub>

 ## Calling residents of Germany, Netherlands, etc **"a Society"**, bullshit?

 > <sub> SOCIETY: people in general thought of as living together in organized communities with **shared** laws, traditions, and **values** (83) Cooperation is vital for human survival as it enables us to thrive in large groups.
 By living collectively, we can effectively collaborate and distribute tasks based on individual strengths, resulting in improved efficiency and productivity. </sub>